 Sally signs up for one Extension School class and pays $40 up front.

-When Sally does her taxes for 2021, she will likely receive some of the money that was withheld for taxes back.
+When Sally does her taxes for 2024, she will likely receive some of the money that was withheld for taxes back in the form of owing a bit less to the IRS or a slightly larger refund.

 How to Avoid Owing Tax on Your Classes: Make a Case for Job-Relatedness